A flexible Bayesian g-formula for causal survival analyses with time-dependent confounding: A general class of survival g-formulas

-In this case, different specifications of the longitudinal balancing scores can potentially serve different purposes.
+Different specifications of the longitudinal balancing scores can potentially serve different purposes.
 For example, one can choose the longitudinal joint score or any bijective mapping of these scores as the longitudinal balancing score in \eqref{eq:new-gform}.
-This approach could be preferable in some cases because $e_s$ is a scalar summary of the higher-dimensional $L_s$ at each time point $s$, and it is substantially easier to model and then integrate over the one-dimensional longitudinal joint score than multi-dimensional confounders.
-For a dynamic treatment regime, one could set $\overline{b}_s=\{\overline{H}_s, \overline{e}_s\}$, maintains a lower dimensionality relative to the full history of confounders, $\overline{L}_s$.
-This is because the tailoring variables typically constitute a smaller, more interpretable subset of $\overline{L}_s$.
-In addition, \eqref{eq:new-gform} indicates an approach to consider both the longitudinal joint score and the full confounder history by setting $\overline{b}_s=\{\overline{L}_s, \overline{e}_s\}$---its most elaborated version.
-This modeling method bears a similar flavor to the doubly-robust estimator, in the sense that it integrates propensity modeling and outcome modeling to build in extra robustness against potential misspecification in a working model \citep{Bang2005,cheng2022doubly}.
-Estimators via \eqref{eq:new-gform} are expected to be more efficient than the usual doubly-robust formulation that uses the inverse of propensity scores as weights, and computationally less intensive than the penalized splines approach which requires imputing all ($2^T$) missing potential outcomes \citep{Zhou2019}.
-The proof of Theorem \ref{thm:thm-new-gform} is presented in Section A1.3 of the Appendix.
-Finally, it is worth pointing out that Theorem \ref{thm:thm-new-gform} reduces to the g-formula for uncensored longitudinal observational data with deterministic static regime in \citet{Achy-Brou2010} as a special case when we set $\overline{b}_s$ to the history of longitudinal propensity scores.
-However, Theorem \ref{thm:thm-new-gform} is more general because it accommodates a class of longitudinal balancing scores (the longitudinal joint score is a special member), addresses a censored survival outcome, and applies to either deterministic or random, and either static or dynamic treatment regimes.
+This approach could be preferable in some cases because $e_s$ is a scalar summary of the higher-dimensional $L_s$ in each period $s$, and it is substantially easier to model and then integrate over the one-dimensional longitudinal joint score than multi-dimensional confounders.
+For a dynamic treatment strategy, one could set $\overline{b}_s=\{\overline{H}_s, \overline{e}_s\}$ and maintain a lower dimensionality relative to $\overline{L}_s$, since the tailoring variables typically constitute a smaller subset of $\overline{L}_s$.
+In addition, \eqref{eq:new-gform} suggests an approach to consider both the longitudinal joint score and the full confounder by setting $\overline{b}_s=\{\overline{L}_s, \overline{e}_s\}$---the augmented confounder approach.
+As pointed out in \citet{zigler2013model} and \citet{Li2022}, this specification implicitly conducts outcome regression within each propensity score strata and has been referred to as a ``Bayesian analog of a doubly robust estimator" (even though it does not strictly possess the frequentist double robustness asymptotic property).
+In the time-fixed treatment setting, this specification has been shown to improve the efficiency for estimating causal effects compared to adjusting for confounders alone \citep{Hu2021}.
+Finally, Theorem \ref{thm:thm-new-gform} reduces to the g-formula for uncensored longitudinal observational data with deterministic static strategy in \citet{Achy-Brou2010} as a special case when we set $\overline{b}_s$ to the history of longitudinal propensity scores.